David Rodowick: Background and education

 Rodowick was born in Youngstown, Ohio and grew up in Houston, Texas.
 Rodowick never planned to attend university and from his teenage years pursued a career as a musician and singer-songwriter.
-For a brief period he was a protégé of the legendary country rock innovator, Gram Parsons, before Parsons’s untimely death in September 1973.
+For a brief period he was a protégé of the country rock innovator Gram Parsons, before Parsons's death in September 1973.

 Rodowick took occasional classes at the University of Houston and the University of St. Thomas.
 In 1974, he began his studies in earnest at the University of Texas at Austin, where he combined coursework in comparative literature, Romance languages, world dramatic literature, and film studies.
 From 1977 to 1978, he studied at the Centre Américain d’études critiques in Paris and the Université de Paris III (Nouvelle Sorbonne), working primarily with Raymond Bellour.
 Rodowick completed his Ph.D. in cinema and critical theory at the University of Iowa in 1983 under the supervision of Dudley Andrew, while studying experimental film and video making with Franklin Miller.